-Perhaps the biggest differentiator between keto and every successful version of a lower-carb diet (e.g. Atkins, Paleo, Bernstein, Banting, Carnivore, etc.) is the misguided fear of ‘excess protein’ to keep ketones high, insulin low and avoid gluconeogenesis.
+Perhaps the biggest differentiator between keto and other successful versions of a lower-carb diet like Atkins, Paleo, Bernstein, Banting, and Carnivore is the misguided fear that ‘excess protein’ keeps ketones low and insulin high through the process of gluconeogenesis.

-Ever since Jimmy Moore discovered that protein could convert to sugar via gluconeogenesis and therefore lower your blood ketones, it seems that many of the low-carb and keto groups have been confused about and afraid of protein.
+Ever since Jimmy Moore broadcasted the idea that protein could convert to sugar via gluconeogenesis and therefore, lower blood ketones, it seems that many low-carb and keto groups have been confused about and afraid of protein.
 Many keto gurus recommend doing whatever you can to minimise protein and replace those calories with fat to maximise ketosis.

-Before we get into recommended amounts of protein, we should touch on how protein intake is measured.
-A lot of the confusion comes because people are using slightly different units to measure protein, even though they are often talking about pretty much the same protein intake in practice.
+Before we get into recommended protein quantities, we should touch on how protein intake is measured.
+A lot of confusion comes from mixing up the different units used to measure protein.
+However, the reality is that people are often talking about almost the same protein intake in practice.

-The table below shows some examples of ways that protein recommendations are given.
-People talk about protein in terms of body weight, lean body mass, ideal body weight or percentages.
-Then some people are talking about protein per kilogram while others are talking in pounds.
+The table below shows some examples of different protein recommendations.
+People talk about protein in terms of body weight, lean body mass (LBM), ideal body weight, or percentages.
+Some people talk about protein per kilogram, while others talk about it per pound.

 |Ideal body weight/Reference body weight||g/kg IBW g/lb IBW||Doesn’t require the measurement of body fat.||Difficult to agree ideal body weight.|

 |Percentage of calories||%||Simple||Doesn’t account for whether you are in an energy surplus or deficit.|